 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.

-Another key perk of working in HVAC is almost zero student debt.
+Another key perk of working in HVAC is next to no student debt.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls on a given day could vary considerably.
+Some jobs may need more time and resources than others, so the number of calls you can go on may vary.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers